Karol-969/TaskMaster/README.md

 If you encounter issues:

+1. **Database initialization errors**:
+   - If you see "relation 'users' does not exist", stop containers and remove volumes: `docker compose down -v`
+   - Then rebuild: `docker compose up --build`
+   - The application now handles schema creation before data seeding

-1. **Application won't start**: Ensure ports 5000 and 5499 are not in use
+2. **Application won't start**: Ensure ports 5000 and 5499 are not in use
-2. **Database connection issues**: Wait a few seconds for the database to fully initialize
+3. **Database connection issues**: Wait for the full initialization sequence (may take 30-60 seconds)
-3. **Build issues**: Try `docker compose down` then `docker compose up --build`
+4. **Build issues**: Clean rebuild with `docker compose down -v && docker compose up --build`
-4. **Chat features not working**: Check browser console for errors, ensure proper network connectivity
+5. **Chat features not working**: Check browser console for errors, ensure proper network connectivity
-5. **Admin login fails**: Use credentials admin/admin123, check browser network tab for API errors
+6. **Admin login fails**: Use credentials admin/admin123, wait for database initialization to complete
-6. **Data not loading**: Wait for database initialization to complete, check container logs with `docker compose logs app`
+7. **Data not loading**: Check container logs for "Data verification complete" message

 ### Container Logs